 Accessible internal space

 We have this large ‘refuse’ bin just inside the under bed storage area – I can’t really call it a garage! and I have fitted an additional led bulkhead light to see the items stored there.
 At the front, under the table, there is shallow but extensive void that is useful for storing shoes.
 I purchased a couple of cat litter trays and joined them with a length of cord so that they can be retrieved.
+A tall cupboard next to the fridge has a shelf to store trays and a drainer.
+At the bottom of this I have cut holes in a false floor to securely store wine bottles.

 The differing floor levels between cab and living space means the person sitting in the rotated driver’s seat needs some support for their feet.
 I constructed this footrest from a couple of lengths of aluminium tubing cantilevered out from the horizontal bar at the rear of the seat.
 A piece of 10mm ply covered in carpet finishes it off, and very comfortable it is too!